01 Aug Timberyard: natural wine (& whisky) in Edinburgh

 Timberyard in Lady Lawson Street

-Timberyard is housed in a brick building originally built in the 19th century as a prop store, and then converted into a timber yard.
-Even in June, with the thermometer at 13°C, there was a wood-burning stove going, while the south-facing courtyard was far too cold to sit out in, unfortunately, or fortunately.
+The 15-minute walk from Edinburgh’s Waverley train station takes you up some steep stone steps and through the old town by Edinburgh Castle, Timberyard is housed in a brick building originally built in the 19th century as a prop store, and then converted into a timber yard.
+Even in June, at 13°C/55°F, the wood-burning stove was going strong and the south-facing courtyard too cold to sit out in.

 Vitovska is a local variety of grape also found in Slovenia.
 In the case of this wine, the grapes had been left to macerate with their skins on and fermented like a red wine to give more structure, aroma and colour, and hence good to drink with a wide variety of food.
 I found this wine very digestible.
 A real favourite, and a beautiful golden colour, almost the colour of whisky!